dogweather/forkful/content/en/python/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Removing quotes from a string usually means stripping away extraneous double (") or single (') quotation marks.
-Programmers do this to sanitize input or when quotes are not needed for further processing—like when saving text to a database or preparing it for display.

 ## How to:
 Python offers several ways to get rid of unwanted quotes from strings.
 Let's roll through some examples: